cncf/glossary/README.md

 ## Working with definitions

-In order to make is easier to work on individual terms they've been moved into individual files in the [definitions](/definitions) folder.
-We're still working on creating a style guide so expect the yaml format to change in the future.
+To make it easier to work on individual terms, we've moved them into individual files in the [definitions folder](https://github.com/cncf/glossary/tree/main/definitions).
+Each term falls under one of three categories: 1) technology, 2) property, and 3) concept.

+To learn how to navigate this GitHub page and submit issues and/or PRs, please refer to the [how-to guide](https://github.com/cncf/glossary/blob/main/how-to.md).
+Before submitting a PR, please ensure you follow the [style guide](https://github.com/cncf/glossary/blob/main/style-guide.md).